sareph/atomKernel/README.md

 ---------------------------------------------------------------------------

+This kernel is drop-in replacement for atomthreads, few different names, different timeout handling.

-Currently the only valid/working & compatible port is cortex-m-cmsis.
+Also currently the only valid/working & compatible port is cortex-m-cmsis.

 ---------------------------------------------------------------------------

-Atomthreads is a free RTOS for embedded systems, released under the flexible, open source BSD license and is free to use for commercial or educational purposes without restriction.
+atomKernel is a free RTOS for embedded systems, released under the flexible, open source BSD license and is free to use for commercial or educational purposes without restriction.

 It is targeted at systems that need only a lightweight scheduler and the usual RTOS primitives.
 No file system, IP stack or device drivers are included, but developers can bolt on their own as required.
-Atomthreads will always be a small number of C files which are easy to port to any platforms that require threading by adding a simple architecture-specific file.
+AtomKernel will always be a small number of C files which are easy to port to any platforms that require threading by adding a simple architecture-specific file.